SuperFola/blog/content/posts/inst_source_tracking_in_arkscript.md

 The third solution felt like a lot of work for a small gain, as it would be used only when handling errors.
 It would also double the size of the bytecode files, and lock the future evolutions of the VM as I wouldn't be able to use those additional 4 bytes for anything else.

+> [!NOTE]
+> As [Robert Nystrom noted](https://old.reddit.com/r/ProgrammingLanguages/comments/1kcef2l/comment/mq2ibt5/) on Reddit, making the bytecode larger the VM would have more cache misses, making performance worse.

 As you might have guessed, I went with the first solution.

 ## Implementation